Henry Kumler Sr.

 Henry Kumler Sr. (1775–1854) was a bishop of the Church of the United Brethren in Christ in the USA, elected in 1825.

+Henry's son Henry Kumler Jr was also elected bishop.
+His grandson Daniel Kumler Flickinger was also a bishop, as well as carrying out missionary work in Sierra Leone.

 He was buried in Miltonville near Trenton, Ohio.